On this page...

 - Phase 2: March 27, 2023 - May 19, 2023

 Iowa's K-6 Early Literacy Alternate Assessment (EL AA)

 The DLM Aligned K-6 Early Literacy Alternate Assessment (EL AA) is intended to provide a developmentally appropriate, naturalistic approach to progress monitoring beginning in the fall of kindergarten and extending through the end of sixth grade.
 The assessment is designed to provide schools with the alternate assessment they need to include students with the most significant cognitive disabilities to meet the universal screening and progress monitoring requirements.

 Early Literacy Alternate Assessment Flow Chart of Options - Provides initial guidance for IEP teams in the determining participation in the in the Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment.

-State of Iowa’s eligibility guidelines for participation in Iowa’s Alternate Assessments (2022-08-03) - Individual Education Program (IEP) teams are required to use this document for student participation in Iowa’s Alternate Assessments.
+Iowa's Alternate Assessments Participation Guidelines - Individual Education Program (IEP) teams are required to use this document for student participation in Iowa’s Alternate Assessments.
 This document is programmed within the IowaIDEA-Web IEP application.